tomwolfe/metamorphic-core/README.md

 ### <a name="quickstart-guide-to-markdown-only-automation"></a>Quickstart Guide to Markdown-Only Automation

 For a streamlined, AI-driven development experience with minimal manual prompting, you can use the **"Markdown-Only Automation" workflow**.
-This workflow leverages the "Ideal Self-Driving Prompt" and the augmented `.md` documentation to guide an LLM to autonomously drive development tasks.
+This workflow leverages the "Ideal Self-Driving Prompt" and the augmented `.md` documentation to guide an LLM to autonomously drive development tasks. **With the completion of Task 2.2, the system now includes a command-line interface for improved automation and testing.**

 **Quickstart Steps:**